bastings/nlp1-2017-projects/dep-parser/milestone/README.md

 ### Tips

+* Do you already have a running implementation of the model and you want to test if it is correct?
+Perform the following simple experiment.
+Select only short sentences from you dataset (e.g. length < 11 words) to create an artificially easy dataset.
+Doing this will probably leave you with only 10% of the original training-set, and your network should get near perfect scores on this set.

+* Our advice is to **train with batches of size of 1**.
+This means that you let the network process just one sentence per training step to calculate the loss of the network with respect to this training instance.
+As opposed to letting the network process a *mini-batch* (multiple sentences together, e.g. 16 or even 128) and calculate the *average* loss of the network over this mini-batch.
+Using a mini-batch is the default in almost all neural network implementations because (amongst others) it makes training much faster.
+But **in our case**, where we are dealing with variable length input (sentences), it will be much (much!) harder to get the implementation to work for mini-batches.
+You can of course do it (make sure you get it right!), and we will consider it a plus if you manage to get it working.

-PyTorch automatically considers each instance of `torch.nn.Embedding` as a parameter that needs training.
-So even if you load in pretrained embeddings like described above, PyTorch will alter them during training.
+* PyTorch automatically considers each instance of `torch.nn.Embedding` as a parameter that needs training.
+So even if you load in pre-trained embeddings like described above, PyTorch will alter them during training.
 If you don’t want PyTorch to alter them during training (this will save your computer much computation time!) you must do the following.

 Let `embedding` be the instance of the `torch.nn.Embedding` layer in which you uploaded the pre-trained embeddings.
 Let `model` be the instance of your model class of which `embedding` is a part.
 Then you should do: